Fanny-Oliver/riders-tracking-analysis/README.md

 tracks$minutes <- tracks$time_diff_seconds/60
 ```

-Then I checked the sum of kilometers each rider has tavelled as well as the time used to travel.
+Then I checked the sum of kilometers each rider has tavelled as well as the time used to travel.And created a dataframe with the total.

 ```
 #to calculate the km each rider has riden